Justice for Nature

-Prior to the 1980’s, there was a long felt need for an organisation solely dedicated towards safeguarding Sri Lanka’s environment.
-The idea was stumbled upon by a group of friends – four law students, a budding zoologist, anthropologist, accountant, mathematician and an actress – who would regularly band together to protest against the misuse and abuse of the country’s natural resources, and spearheaded campaigns to protect the environment through litigation.
-Thus, in 1981 the Environmental Foundation Limited (EFL) was born, and later incorporated under the Companies Act with a share capital, in order to have legal standing before the Courts of Law in Sri Lanka.
+Prior to the 1980’s, there was a long felt need for an organization solely dedicated to safeguarding Sri Lanka’s environment.
+The idea was stumbled upon by a group of friends – four law students, a budding zoologist, anthropologist, accountant, mathematician, and an actress – who would regularly band together to protest against the misuse and abuse of the country’s natural resources, and spearheaded campaigns to protect the environment through litigation.
+Thus, in 1981 the Environmental Foundation Limited (EFL) was born and later incorporated under the Companies Act as (Guarantee) Limited.

-As an organization that started out small, inclusive of seven years of volunteer work, during which EFL operated from the garage of one of its motivated and dedicated founding members – EFL has now become an organisation that has been responsible for key breakthroughs in the protection of Sri Lanka’s natural environments, influencing policy and legislature and fostering a sense of environmental stewardship among the citizens of Sri Lanka.
+As an organisation that started out small, inclusive of seven years of voluntary work, during which EFL operated from the garage of one of its motivated and dedicated founding members, EFL has now become an organisation reputed to be responsible for key breakthroughs in the protection of Sri Lanka’s natural environments, influencing policy and legislature and fostering a sense of environmental stewardship among the citizens of Sri Lanka.

 A Future in Sustainable Development